SiegeEngine/siege-engine/FAQ.md

 understand that it should not send (255,255,255) as white (that is a *very* bright white on an HDR monitor).
 The real issue in the linux world is that the linux ecosystem is not ready for HDR.

+On windows it should work, but I do not have an HDR monitor to test this on.

 ## Vulkan